-Motor loads not starting - Some appliances, particularly those with induction motors, require a much higher start-up surge than they do when running.
-Pumps, freezers and refrigerators (compressors) are the most common.
-The inverter may not be able to start some of these appliances even though their rated current draw is within the inverter's limits.
-If a motor-operated appliance refuses to start, observe the VOLTS indicator on the digital display while you are trying to start the appliance.
-If the display shows a battery drop below 11 volts while the inverter is trying to start the motor, this may explain why the appliance won't run.
+The inverter can power most loads within its power rating, however, there are special conditions that can cause a load to behave differently than expected.
+Motor loads not starting - Some appliances, particularly those with induction motors, require a much higher start-up surge than they do when running [e.g., pumps, freezers and refrigerators (compressors)].
+The inverter may not be able to start some of these even though their rated current draw is within the inverter's limits.
+If a motor-operated appliance refuses to start, observe the digital display's DC Volts LED indicator while trying to start the appliance.
+If the display shows a battery drop below 11 volts while the inverter is trying to start the motor, this may explain why the appliance will not run.
 Make sure the length and diameter of the battery cables are appropriate.
-Check that the battery connections are good and that the battery is fully charged.
-If the cables are sized correctly, the connections are good, and the battery is charged, you may need a larger battery bank (see Loads turning on and off).
+Ensure the battery connections are good and that the battery is fully charged.
+If the cables are sized correctly, the connections are good, and the battery is charged, you may need a larger battery bank.

 Loads turning off and on - If a load starts but quickly turns off, then the battery may not be able to deliver the necessary amperage to drive the load.
-If the battery bank cannot deliver the necessary amperage to drive a heavy load, the inverter will shut OFF due to low voltage (<10.5 VDC).
+If the battery bank cannot deliver the necessary amperage to drive a heavy load, the inverter shuts OFF due to low voltage (<10.5 VDC).
 The battery voltage can then slowly rise back above the low voltage reconnect voltage (11.8 VDC) causing the inverter to resume operation.
 As soon as the heavy load draws the batteries down, this cycle will continue unless the load is reduced or more batteries are added.

-Loads too large - Although the CSW2012-X inverter can provide high surge power up to two times the rated output power, some appliances may still trigger the inverter shutdown/protection system.
-In these instances, a higher power inverter may be required.
+Loads too large - Although the CMW3012H inverter can provide high surge power up to two times the rated output power, some appliances may still trigger the inverter shutdown/protection system.

-Running several loads at once - Sometimes the total surge requirement of all the loads is higher than the CSW2012-X inverter can deliver.
+Running several loads at once - Sometimes the total surge requirement of all the loads is higher than the CMW3012H inverter can deliver.
 You may want to turn them on individually to ensure that the inverter does not have to deliver the starting current for all the loads at once.